Oklahoma Veterans Benefits & Disabled Veterans Benefits

 Employment Benefits for Veterans in Oklahoma

 The State of Oklahoma offers hiring preference to veterans.
 This preference is for competitive and noncompetitive opportunities.
 According to the official site, five points “shall be added to the final grade for those who have passed the examination” for those who qualify as veterans, spouses, and surviving spouses.

 Furthermore, “Ten points shall be added to the final grade for any war veteran who has passed the examination” and has a service-connected disability.
 Those who are VA-rated as 30% disabled or more may be eligible as “Absolute Preference Veterans” who are put at the top of the hiring list and “ranked in the order of their examination scores.”

 Oklahoma Income Tax

-The first $1,500, from salary for service in the US Armed Forces, shall be deducted from taxable income.
-The Oklahoma Tax Commission can also grant an extension to any member of the US Armed Forces when filing taxes is impractical.
+The first $1,500 from qualifying military pay may be exempt as taxable income.
+The Oklahoma Tax Commission also provides an extension “to any member of the US Armed Forces when filing taxes is impractical.”

-For more information regarding Oklahoma veterans’ benefits, please visit – Oklahoma Department of Veterans Affairs
+For more information regarding Oklahoma veterans’ benefits, please visit the Oklahoma Department of Veterans Affairs